JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 sudo apt-get install zsh
 ````

-After installing it, type `zsh`, zsh will ask you to choose some configuration.
-We will do this later on while installing `oh-my-zsh`, so choose option `0` to create the config file and prevent this message to show again.
+After installing it, type `zsh`.
+Zsh will ask you to choose some configuration.
+We will do this later on while installing `oh-my-zsh`, so choose option `0` to create the config file and prevent this message from showing again.

 ### 2.2.
 Installing oh-my-zsh
 First of all we need to have git installed: